tiagordc/azure-arm-creator/README.md

 # Azure Sandbox Creator

-A simple tool to create Azure resources (based on ARM templates) that may or may not require technical knowledge (shell, json, etc.)
+A simple tool to create Azure resources (based on ARM templates and Pulumi code) that may or may not require technical knowledge (shell, json, etc.)

 ![preview](https://raw.githubusercontent.com/tiagordc/azure-arm-creator/master/static/images/preview1.png)